Skip to main content

 Patients and samples

 All incoming mucosal samples to the Oral Microbiological Diagnostic Laboratory at the Department of Oral Microbiology and Immunology, Institute of Odontology, University of Gothenburg, Sweden for microbiological diagnostics of various oral lesions during a 5-year period (2007–2011) showing at least moderate growth (>100 CFU/ml sample) of AGNB were investigated (21).
-To exclude potential transient presence of AGNB, samples with sparse growth of AGNB were excluded.
-The mucosal samples were harvested from 1,231 patients with general oral symptoms (burning sensation and mucositis) by scraping the tongue, or in case of localized lesions as a scraping of the lesion.
+To exclude the potential transient presence of AGNB, samples with sparse growth of AGNB were excluded.
+The mucosal samples were harvested from 1,231 patients with general oral symptoms (burning sensation and mucositis) by scraping the tongue or, in the case of localized lesions, scraping the lesions.
 The reasons for taking the samples were either complaints of the patient or clinical diagnosis of a general stomatitis, an abnormal appearance or localized white or red lesions of the mucosa.
 The scrapings were transferred to transport medium VMGA III (22) and sent to the laboratory.
 The samples were processed in the laboratory as described in detail previously (12).
 Briefly the samples were streaked on selective and non-selective agar plates and were incubated aerobically with 10% CO2 for 1–2 days and anaerobically in anaerobic jars for 5–7 days.
 The plates were examined for typical colony morphology and were semi-quantified according to a scale published previously (12, 21).
 Aerobic Gram-negative rods present in moderate growth (>100 CFU) were pure cultured and stored at −80°C until identification.

 Isolates from periodontitis cases were collected from incoming samples (N = 110) to the laboratory during 2008–2013 for diagnostic evaluation by culture.
 The subgingival samples were taken with paper points and transferred to transport medium VMGAIII (22).

-The isolates from peri-implantitis cases were obtained from 100 patients (179 implants) that were treated with surgeries with/without adjunctive systemic and/or local antimicrobial therapy and were followed for 12 months (23).
+The isolates from peri-implantitis cases were obtained from 100 patients (179 implants) who were treated with surgeries with/without adjunctive systemic and/or local antimicrobial therapy and were followed for 12 months (23).
 Samples were taken with paper points from peri-implantitis sites at baseline before treatment, and after 3, 6, and 12 months as previously described (23).

 Samples from periodontitis and peri-implantitis cases were analyzed by culture for evaluation of the presence of black-pigmented Gram-negative anaerobic rods (Porphyromonas gingivalis and Prevotella intermedia) and Aggregatibacter actinomycetemcomitans and concomitantly showing an overgrowth of aerobic Gram-negative rods as previously described in detail (24).
-Briefly, the samples were diluted (1:100, and 1:10 000) and spread onto Brucella blood agar plates and TSBV (Trypticase Soy with Bacitracin and Vancomycin) agar plates, incubated anaerobically as described by Charalampakis et al. (25).
+Briefly, the samples were diluted (1:100, and 1:10 000) and spread onto Brucella blood agar plates and TSBV (Trypticase soy with bacitracin and vancomycin) agar plates, incubated anaerobically as described by Charalampakis et al. (25).
 Isolates were stored at −80°C until further identification.

 Bacterial identification

-The samples were incubated on MacConkey agar plates for 2–3 days specifically for differentiation of AGNB's into lactose and non-lactose fermenting species and this was additionally confirmed by the lactose test (26).
+The samples were incubated on MacConkey agar plates for 2–3 days specifically for differentiation of AGNBs into lactose and non-lactose fermenting species and this was additionally confirmed by the lactose test (26).
 Tests for oxidase, catalase, and the ability to reduce nitrate were performed according to Lennette et al. (26).
 Identification was further performed using the commercially available systems; API RapiD20E (Biomerieux, St Louis, MO, US) was used to identify Enterobacteriaceae in 4 h, while API 20 NE (Biomerieux) was used for lactose negative isolates.
 Bacterial suspensions were prepared in 0.85% NaCl for inoculation into the 8 conventional substrates and in AUX medium (Biomerieux) for inoculation into the 12 assimilation cupules.
 The tests were incubated for 24 h at 30°C.

 Antibiotic resistance